 That difference in scale helps to create diversity.
 It makes the image look more lively and natural.

 First of all, we need some smoke or steam.
-There’s plenty of ways to achieve smoke photography.
-But my favourite one is using simple aroma sticks.
+There’s plenty of ways to achieve smoke for photography.
+But my favourite one is using a simple incense stick.

-Smoke machines are expensive and produce too much smoke for a small scene.
-Liquid nitrogen is practically impossible to find if you live in a small town like I do.
+Machines are expensive and produce too much smoke for a small scene.
+Liquid nitrogen is practically impossible to find if you live in a small town as I do.
 Besides, liquid nitrogen must be stored in special containers.
-If you just pour it into a thermos, the container can burst.
+If you just pour it into a thermos, it can burst.

 Dry ice is a pretty good solution.
 If you manage to get some, that’s great!
 Also, there’s a variety of aerosols like ‘Smoke Spray in a Can‘.
 That might work too.
 I know a couple of photographers who use a hand steamer (usually used for clothes) for that purpose.

-But for a start getting smoke with a bunch of common aroma sticks would be the best choice.
+But for a start, a bunch of common incense sticks would be the best choice.
 They are cheaper than a fog machine, more accessible than dry ice and more stable than an open flame.
 You just have to be careful with ashes.

-And last but not least, aroma sticks are rather safe to use indoors.
-Still, work in a well-ventilated room and don’t wear any easily flammable clothes just to be on the safe side.
+And last but not least, an incense stick is rather safe to use indoors.
+Still, make sure you work in a well-ventilated room.
+Don’t wear any easily flammable clothes just to be on the safe side.

-Another important thing is silhouettes.
+Another important feature is silhouetting.
 You need to decide what story you’re about to tell.
 Is it about All Hallows’ Eve?
 Then you need silhouettes of witches, bats, haunted castles or spiders.
 Is it classical ‘Sealed Evil in a Can’ trope?
 Well, you obviously need a monster!

 More lighthearted stuff works too!
-Windmills and country landscape in a jar surrounded with daisies and strawberries may look really charming.
+Windmills and country landscape in a jar surrounded by daisies and strawberries may look very charming.

 Usually, I cut silhouettes for my stories myself.
 Dark thick paper, a layout knife, and patience are a great combo!

 If you want to try something different, use thick tracing paper or vellum to create silhouettes.
-This way you’ll get a shape that is lighter than smoke and looks practically glowing.
+This way you’ll get a shape that is brighter than smoke and glows in your images.

 Of course, glowing zombies or a haunted mansion would look out of place.
 But a shining white dragon or unicorn is perfect!
-These glowing shapes would look like you have captured creatures of light in your jar.
+These shapes would look like you have captured glowing creatures in your jar.

-Start from the largest objects and move to little details when arranging your magical still life.
+Start from the largest objects and move onto little details when arranging your still life.

-Add some scattered leaves here and there, draw runes on craft paper and use it as a scroll, pour some coloured liquid in a small bottle and call it a potion.
+Add some scattered leaves here and there, draw runes on craft paper and use it like a scroll, pour some colored liquid in a small bottle and call it a potion.
 Make the viewer stay with your image a bit longer.

 I started with two main lab bottles and then moved to the background.
-Then I put a wooden case with potions on a background, added some moss and mushrooms.
+Then I put a wooden case with potions in the background, added some moss and mushrooms.